The goals of this chapter are to:

 |Echinodermata||Echinoidea, Crinoidea, Blastoidea,||Sand dollar, crinoid, blastoid, starfish|

 A helpful characteristic in identifying fossils is the symmetry of the organism.
 Symmetry is an observable pattern in the external (outside) or internal (inside) structure of organisms that allows you to divide that organism into roughly equal parts that are mirror images of each other.
 For example, take the face of a human being which has a plane of symmetry down its center; an example of external symmetry.
-Internal features can also show symmetry, for example, the tubes in the human body are cylindrical and have several planes of symmetry.
-Some form of symmetry is common in most multicellular organisms.
+Internal features can also show symmetry, for example, the tubes in the human body such as your arteries and veins are cylindrical and have several planes of symmetry.
+Most multicellular organisms have some form of symmetry.

 There are several types of symmetry in biology, but the main ones you will see are , , and (Figure 7.4).
 Bilateral symmetry is a single plane that divides the organism into two equal, mirror-image halves.
 Radial symmetry has several subtypes, but they all describe lines of symmetry that be drawn through a central point.
 The common types of radial symmetry for fossils in this chapter are 5-fold radial symmetry (pentamerous) and 6-fold radial symmetry (hexamerous).
 Spherical symmetry is when you can draw a line of symmetry through a central point of the organism from any direction, so that no matter what the orientation of your symmetry line is you will always have two equal, mirror-image halves.